data-pup/misc-notes/twiggy-issue-58/NOTES.md

 NOTE: How should we go about error handling, in the case of an invalid regex?
       This might also be worth considering for the case when a item name or regex is given that does not actually match any items in the binary.

+### Progress Notes

+The first step was adding a new test case.
+Handling some simple cases will be my first concern before I start worrying about some of the specific details such as invalid regex patterns, missing matches, and so forth.

+It does indeed fail!
+Yay!

+On further thought, I also realized something useful about this: rather than changing the `items` member as mentioned above, I can set up a collection of regex patterns, and simply add any item that matches at least one of the patterns in our arguments.

+This seems convenient because the emitting code will not need to change very much, and most of the changes will occur upstream in the `paths` function.